NodeBE4/opinion/_posts/2022-05-30-cnmediaproject.md

 ### 3: [2022-05-31 18:05:43+08:00 推文](https://twitter.com/nerysinchina/status/1531577655392354304)

 RT Nerys Avery<br>“The media briefing itself was run by the visiting government, the press passes were issued by the Chinese government,” she said.
 “They instructed us we would not be allowed to ask questions.
-When some of us yelled out questions anyway a Chinese official yelled out to stop.”<br><br>Byron Wan: Journalists covering 🇨🇳 Wang Yi’s Pacific tour say they’ve been blocked from filming or accessing events, and that not a single question from a Pacific journalist has been allowed to be asked of Wang.<br><br>Imagine what it’s like if China gains more influence.<br> <a href="https://www.theguardian.com/world/2022/may/31/outcry-as-china-stops-pacific-journalists-questioning-wang-yi?CMP=share_btn_tw" target="_blank" rel="noopener noreferrer">https://www.theguardian.com/world/2022/may/31/outcry-as-china-stops-pacific-journalists-questioning-wang-yi?CMP=share_btn_tw</a>
+When some of us yelled out questions anyway a Chinese official yelled out to stop.”

 ### 4: [2022-05-31 19:10:03+08:00 推文](https://twitter.com/LHongqiao/status/1531593849101070343)